pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 That's not exactly fast; definitely better than an atomic (`LOCK`ed) instruction, but not fast.

-We can improve that with a trick from classic hazard pointers, and preserve wait-freedom.
+We can improve that with a trick from side-channel attacks, and preserve wait-freedom.
 We can usually guess what value we'll find in `record.pin`, simply by reading `cell` with a regular relaxed load.
 Unless we're extremely unlucky (realistically, as long as the reader